tilt-dev/company/product-development/README.md

 Here is an example of how an epic description should look when all the acceptance criteria have been completed.

 <img src="images/epic-acceptance-criteria-example.png" height="650" />

+### Weekly epics meeting

+There is a weekly meeting related to present epics.
+Each meeting will be recorded (with permission from participants) and shared internally for all Tilters to watch if they want, [listed here](https://docs.google.com/document/d/173tL_bu4hs73VXo5kHxU0rDSXFlmKS-gpMJokpcdWE0/edit).
+Tilters should add agenda topics per the following categories.
+If there are no agenda topics, the meeting is cancelled for that week.

+Agenda topics include:
+- DRI links to and presents their epic, including problem and final implementation, preferably with a demo.
+- Victor presents epics (new or otherwise) that have recently moved to high priority.
+- Somebody advocates for an epic to be high priority or otherwise discusses epic priorities.